JBdesign53/docker-compose-dev/README.md

 For HTTPS connections use:
 `https://localhost` Your web browser will throw a certificate warning.
 Accept this risk to view the website.

 To use a domain other than `//localhost` you will need to modify your 'hosts' file.
-For example, you could add the following line into your hosts file to connect to the URL `loc.example.com`:
+For example, you could add the following lines into your hosts file to connect to the URL `loc.example.com`:

 ```
 127.0.0.1 loc.example.com